Voices of Success: Public Speaking as a Pathway to Graduate Outcomes

 Session Outline

 Public speaking is not merely a communication skill; it is a transformative practice that enhances confidence, critical thinking, and the ability to articulate ideas persuasively.
 These competencies are directly linked to employability, leadership, and lifelong learning (Brennan, 2023).
+Advisors and tutors routinely support students as they prepare for interviews, presentations, placements, and key academic or professional transitions - activities that require students to articulate their goals, reflect on their progress, and communicate their developing identities.

 Learning Outcomes